 After the manuscript is edited, the pages are designed, and the cover looks beautiful, the indie author is faced with a perplexing question: what is the difference between IngramSpark and Kindle Direct Publishing (KDP)?
 What will they do for me?
 All I want to do is sell the book on Amazon; is this how I do it?
 OK, and maybe Barnes & Noble, and…WalMart.
 And I want to buy copies of my book to sell at conferences; how do I do THAT?
-Oh, and can I get that in hard cover?
+Oh, and can I get that in hardcover?
 And what about my eBook?

 Indeed, the act of moving a book from file to a product that is sold as widely as possible is the act of self-publishing.
 You, as author and indie publisher, can maintain control of your book’s sales and distribution by setting up and managing accounts with one or both of the print-on-demand platforms: IngramSpark and Kindle Direct Publishing.
 These two companies are the gateways to selling your print book on popular online retailer websites.
 They also provide a way for bookstores and libraries to order your print book, and for you to upload your eBook as well.

 “But (XYZ company) said I can self-publish through them!” you might say.
 True; they will deal with IngramSpark and/or KDP themselves, saving you the trouble.
 Alternatively (or, additionally), they may sell your book on their website.
 All this service comes at a cost though: reduced compensation (royalties) for the author, possible hidden costs, and lack of control over the future of your book.
 IngramSpark and KDP are the ONLY print-on-demand companies.
 (Print-on-demand means that the book is printed as customers order them.)
-Any company that promises print-on-demand is acting as a
+Any company that promises print-on-demand is acting as a middle person between the author and either or both of these companies.

 But I digress.
 What is the difference between IngramSpark and KDP?
 They both publish your book to retail websites and make them available to bookstores.
-The difference lies in book (trim) size, paper choices, availability of hard covers, eBook distribution, availability to bookstores and libraries, and publisher compensation.
+The difference lies in book (trim) size, paper choices, availability of hardcovers, eBook distribution, availability to bookstores and libraries, and publisher compensation.

 I’ll talk about each company in turn.